Struggling to price your coaching services so that you aren’t overcharging or undercharging for your coaching packages?

 Now that you know your options for pricing your coaching program and setting your coaching rates, you are in control.

-How do you choose which pricing strategy to use right now?
+How do you choose which coaching pricing strategy to use right now?

 Start with the one that feels best and test it.

-Remember, how you price your coaching program is not set in stone.
+Remember, how you price your coaching services is not set in stone.
 You get to decide which one to start with and when you want to change it.

 Which of these strategies feels best to you right now?
 Let me know in the comments!